 A High Court decision will allow people who suffer psychological illness as a result of rape or other traumatic events to sue for compensation years later.
 And a study on the cost of domestic violence to the Australian economy by Access Economics was released in 2004.
 The study, commissioned under the Australian Government Partnerships against Domestic Violence initiative, has found that domestic violence cost $8.1 billion in 2002/03.

-It is time to break through the walls of silence, and make legal norms a reality in the lives of women because sexual assault and violence are not merely personal or unseen problems, they should be regarded as public concerns that affect families, friends, communities, workplaces, and, ultimately, the nation.
+Time for Action: The National Plan for Australia to Reduce Violence against Women and their Children, 2010-2022 Executive Summary: It is time to break through the walls of silence, and make legal norms a reality in the lives of women because sexual assault and violence are not merely personal or unseen problems, they should be regarded as public concerns that affect all.
 The accumulation of case upon case of violence against women and their children is a burden which our society must not sustain.
 Victims and their families must be helped to ensure safer futures not just for individuals but for the conscience of the nation.
 The cycle of the abused becoming abuser, the splintering of families, and the subsequent splintering of support groups and communities, endangers the future of generations of Australians.
-The Australian Government has committed more than $86million in funding to support the implementation of this program, which is the first of its kind to focus on prevention, including building respectful relationship among young people and working to increase gender inequality to stop violence occurring in the first place.
-A copy of this national plan is available from http://www.fahcsia.gov.au.
+The Australian Government has committed more than $86million in funding to support this program, which is the first of its kind to focus on prevention, including building respectful relationship among young people and working to increase gender inequality to stop violence occurring in the first place.
+A copy of this plan is available from www.fahcsia.gov.au.

 The former Minister for the Status of Women, Kate Ellis, has launched a $1.1 million workplace program combating violence against women.
-She stated that we need to pull the issue of family violence out of the shadows and challenge the notion that this is a private issue, and this means standing up against violence in all spheres of our lives, whether it be at home, in our schools, neighbourhoods or workplaces.
+She stated that we need to pull the issue of family violence out of the shadows and challenge the notion that this is a private issue, and this means standing up against violence in all spheres of our lives, whether it be at home, in our schools or workplaces.
 “In the past year a reference group of 20 members has been established and in August 2011 the group met for the first time to endorse a project work plan and terms of reference.
 The new program is structured around three key elements – the appointment of ambassadors for positive workplace cultures, accreditation of workplaces that are safe places for women and awards for workplaces that introduce prevention strategies and speak out about violence,” Ms Ellis said.
 “I am encouraged to see some of Australia’s leading organisations including Universities Australia, the ACTU and NSW Police already taking a stand on violence against women by taking part in this program and I urge all workplaces to get involved.
 Nearly one in three Australian women experience physical violence and almost one in five women experience sexual violence over a lifetime.
 Violence cuts across all aspects of our community – it knows no geographical, socio-economic, age, ability, cultural or religious boundaries”.

 United Nations Secretary General, Ban Ki-moon, stated that violence against women and girls makes its hideous impact on every continent, country and culture.
 It is time to focus on the concrete actions that all of us must take to prevent and to eliminate this scourge – the U.N. family, civil society and all individuals.